Purbeck U3A

 16 October: Plastic Bicyles

-20 November: Aviation Around Poole Harbour 1010 - 1976
+20 November: Aviation Around Poole Harbour 1910 - 1976

-11 December: Fifty years a Lifeboatman
+11 December: Fifty years a Lifeboatman – Swanage Lifeboats

-15 January 2025: Nuclear Accidents
+15 January: Nuclear Accidents

-* The Cordite! presentation on 15th May will start with John screening a 40 minute version of his feature length documentary currently on Amazon Prime, followed by a discussion with one of the past employees there (now aged 90!), Dr Bob Dukes, who is one of the two presenters in his film.
+* The “Echoes of the Past” presentation on 16th April 2025 will start with John screening his 65 minute feature length documentary currently on Amazon Prime, followed by a discussion with Dr Phil Judkins who is one of the two presenters in his film.
+In view of previous interest being shown in this local piece of history, the whole PU3A membership is invited to attend this presentation.

 S&T also have a frequently updated website which is full of information, so please take a look by clicking HERE and see their Next Meetings page for details of forthcoming meetings.